18.1 – Trading Range

 We have covered many aspects of technical analysis in this module.
 I can assure you the topics covered here are good enough to put you on a strong platform.
 You may believe there is a need to explore other patterns and indicators that we have not discussed here.
 If we have not discussed a pattern or an indicator here on Varsity, do remember it is for a specific purpose.
 So be assured that you have all that you need to begin your journey with Technical analysis.

-In the next concluding chapter, we will discuss few practical aspects that will help you get started with Technical Analysis.
+In the next concluding chapter, we will discuss a few practical aspects that will help you start with Technical Analysis.

 Key takeaways from this chapter

-- A trader can buy at the lower price point, and sell at the higher price point
+- A trader can buy at the lower price point, and sell at a higher price point.

 - The stock can break out of the range.
-A good breakout is characterized by above average volumes and sharp surge in prices
+A good breakout is characterized by above-average volumes and a sharp surge in prices.

 - If the trader has missed an opportunity to buy a stock, the flag formation offers another window to buy